Shalom House: Rules

 Prior to entering the facility, all residents are required to sign an enduring power of attorney, handing control of their finances to Shalom House.
-They must sign up for a minimum 12 month stay during which they must agree not to swear, smoke or have visitors.
+They must sign up for a minimum 12-month stay during which they must agree not to swear, smoke or have visitors.
 Discipline is so strict that even picking up a cigarette butt will result in immediate removal from the program.
 All residents are expected to work full-time while detoxing, beginning with community service jobs before moving into paid employment.
+On entry, male residents will have their head shaved and piercings removed.

+Lyndon-James has claimed that residents who don't follow the rules are driven "miles away - out the back of Gnangara" and abandoned, with the option of walking back to Shalom House.

 Methods

 Peter Lyndon-James has no formal qualifications in alcohol and drug rehabilitation but instead operates from his personal experience as a former meth addict and drug dealer.
-He has created a 5 stage program for rehabilitation.
+He has created a 5-stage program for rehabilitation.

-Stage 1: A 3 month period of cold-turkey detox that involves the loss of autonomy.
+Stage 1: A 3-month period of cold-turkey detox that involves the loss of autonomy.
 Residents are not permitted to have access to phones, audio and visual media, books or magazines, nor can they leave the property unaccompanied.
 Residents work full-time at Shalom House as well as volunteering for local charities.
 With the exception of residents who are suffering extreme withdrawal symptoms (determined pre-entry by a medical practitioner), no medications are allowed.
 Although a doctor and a psychiatrist visit Shalom House once per week, detoxing residents do not have professional medical assistance on-site and residents rely on untrained support from fellow residents.

 Stage 2: The facility works with the residents to create a plan for their future.
 They begin working two days per week with an employer aligned with Shalom House who will disciple them.

 Stage 3: The residents' external employment is increased to four days per week, access to their mobile phones is returned, and they are allowed to leave the facility unaccompanied with an 8:30pm curfew.
 They are required to work one day per weekend on staff at Shalom House and can go home for one weekend per month.

 Stage 4: The residents are allowed to move from the facility to shared accommodation with other residents if they so choose.
 They are involved in mentoring newer residents.

 Stage 5: The residents are allowed to make their own choices while the facility monitors them.
 If a resident demonstrates they can meet the facility's standards of a moral lifestyle, then they are permitted to graduate from the program.